CNS-OIST/STEPS_Validation/vesicles/validations/README.md

  - data is recorded to data/path_test.h5

 **ghosh.py**
+ - This model compares the Ghosh algorithm to surface diffusion on a tetrahedral mesh
  - runtime ~10 minutes on 1 core (serial solver)
  - produces plots shown in Fig. 3e,f and Supplementary Fig. 2
  - data is recorded to data/ghosh.h5

+**ghosh_vessurf.py**
+ - This model validates the implementation of the Ghosh algorithm for surface diffusion on a vesicle
+ - runtime ~20 minutes on 2 cores
+ - produces in plots/ ghosh_vessurf_AD1.pdf, ghosh_vessurf_AD2.pdf, ghosh_vessurf_t1.pdf, ghosh_vessurf_t2.pdf, ghosh_vessurf_t3.pdf
+ - data is recorded to data/ghosh_vessurf.h5

 **parallel_exocytosis.py**
  - runtime ~1 minute on 2 cores
  - produces plot plots/exocytosis.pdf, shown in Fig. 4a
  - data is recorded to data/exocytosis_test.h5

+**parallel_kissandrun.py**
+ - runtime ~4 minutes on 2 cores
+ - produces plot plots/kissandrun.pdf
+ - data is recorded to data/kissandrun_test.h5

 **parallel_raftendocytosis.py**
  - runtime ~2 minutes on 2 cores